PatrickJS/awesome-angular/README.md

 * [ng-signal-forms](https://github.com/timdeschryver/ng-signal-forms) - Signal powered Angular Forms.
 * [ngx-sub-form](https://github.com/cloudnc/ngx-sub-form) - Utility library for breaking down an Angular form into multiple components.
 * [forms-typed](https://github.com/gparlakov/forms-typed) - Want types in your forms?
 Want to have nested forms?
 This is library can help.
+* [ngx-vest-forms](https://github.com/simplifiedcourses/ngx-vest-forms) - A lightweight adapter for Angular template-driven forms integrated with vest.js for validation.

 ##### Form Controls